develprr/metamatic-framework/README.md

 ### Robust State-Based Solution Without Props-Hassle

 A major innovation within the Metamatic Framework is that it eliminates the props vs. states dilemma that most state container frameworks seem to have.
+In Metamatic framework, your components are not directly connected to states inside global stores.
+Instead, Metamatic effectively copies global states into component's local states.
+This gives you more freedom to decide which states you want to keep as component's local states and which ones you want to connect to Metamatic global states.
 In Metamatic, the root states are called **stores**.
 Stores can have nested properties, which are all understood as nested **states**.
 You can connect any component to listen to entire stores as well as just one nested state deep inside a store.

 ## News